YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph.md

 If you want to **create visual effects that include a large number of particles** and need highly customisable behavior, use the **Visual Effect Graph** instead of the Built-in Particle System.

+### VFX
+The VFX tab in the Project Settings window controls settings relevant to the Visual Effect Graph.

+This tab is only visible if you install the Visual Effect Graph package.
+For information on how to install the Visual Effect Graph

 ### ref
 https://docs.unity3d.com/Packages/com.unity.visualeffectgraph@16.0/manual/index.html